AdamL-DSG42/MachineLearningPortfolio/README.md

 ---

+### Machine Learning Techniques Notebooks
+Several Jupyter notebooks are displayed in this portfolio, used to show my understanding of certain machine learning techniques.
+The currently completed notebooks are Naive Bayes, Support Vector Machines, K Nearest Neighbour and K Means Clustering.

 ## Technologies

 - These projects were both created using [Python](https://www.python.org/), as it is one of the top programming languages for data science and machine learning.